scalableminds/webknossos/docs/volume_annotation/tools.md

 ![Interpolation/Extrusion Tool](../ui/images/interpolation-tool.jpg){align=left width="60"}
 **Interpolation/Extrusion**: Annotate a segment, skip a few sections in the Z direction, and annotate it again.
 Now, you can interpolate between the two segments.
 Read more on the interpolation/extrusion tool below.

+In the [Segments tab](./segments_list.md) on the right-hand side panel, you can find all segment IDs which are available in your annotation.
+You can rename and organize segments as needed.

+The active segment ID under the cursor can be found in the [status bar](../ui/status_bar.md) at the bottom of the screen or through the context-sensitive menu when right-clicking.

+More keyboard shortcuts can be found in the [keyboard shortcuts](../ui/keyboard_shortcuts.md) section.

 ### Tool Modifiers
 The following interactions and modifiers become available when working with some of the volume annotation tools.
 They can be found in the toolbar: